nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-1.md

 org.nuxeo.directory.cluster.start.duration=1m
 ```

-In case where there's a startup crash while a lock is held, it may be necessary to manually cleanup the key/value store of its locks.
+In case where there's a startup crash while a lock is held, it may be necessary to manually clean up the key/value store of its locks.
 The keys corresponding to the locks are visible when using Redis with KEYS `nuxeo:cluster:*` for instance `nuxeo:cluster:start-repository-default` or `nuxeo:cluster:start-directories`.

 For a MongoDB key/value store, the keys are stored in the collection `kv.cluster`